BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 the primary purpose being to continue its computational operations.

 Due to their operational closure, a synthesis of thinking and computation---a transhumanist vision---seems unlikely.
 Also, their structural coupling suggests they'd be interdependent on psychic systems and other social systems.
+Natural language processing might be an important aspect of AI because it potentially makes this coupling possible via the **shared medium of language**.
 This implies that the idea of AI overthrowing humanity is also improbable.
+It is more likely that our mind, i.e. our thinking/feeling co-evolves with computation/text generation.
+Machines will not think for us but they might irritate our thinking because we might need different skills to survive in an environment consisting of such machines.
 However, it's worth noting that psychic systems may not have control over these artificial systems.

 The primary function of the psychic system, in Luhmann's conceptualization, is the processing of meaning.